3 ways the Arizona Nursing Board can Suspend Your License | Nurse Suspension

-- Summary Suspension: A summary suspension can occur when the Board believes that the public health, safety or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.
+- Summary Suspension: A summary suspension can occur when the Board believes that public health, safety, or welfare imperatively requires emergency action necessitating the immediate suspension of a nurse’s license.

 - ATD Discharge: The Alternative to Discipline program is a non-disciplinary, confidential monitoring program for nurses with substance abuse, mental health, or physical problems.
 A nurse who violates their ATD Agreement can have their license suspended immediately.

-- Automatic Suspension from Probation Violation: If a nurse is currently completing a Stayed Suspension Consent Agreement their license can be automatically suspended for violation of the terms of the Consent Agreement.
+- Automatic Suspension from Probation Violation: If a nurse is currently completing a Stayed Suspension Consent Agreement, the Board can automatically suspend their license for violation of the terms of the Consent Agreement.

 Suspension Work Implications

-If the Board suspends a nurse’s license; the nurse must immediately cease providing care as nurse.
+If the Board suspends a nurse’s license, the nurse must immediately cease providing care as a nurse.

 Filing an Appeal after a Nursing Board Meeting